BlankZhu/blogger/wordbook/index.md

 1. Consisting of parts or people that are similar to each other or are of the same type.

 ### I
+#### integrity
+1. the quality of being honest and having strong moral principles that you refuse to change
+2. the quality of being whole and complete

 ### J